RenderKit/oidn/README.md

 buffers and filters.
 Note that a device can be committed only once during its lifetime.

-Some functions execute asynchronously with respect to the host.
+Some functions may execute asynchronously with respect to the host.
 The names of these functions are suffixed with `Async`.
-Asynchronous operations are executed *in order* on the device but do not block on the host.
+Asynchronous operations are executed *in order* on the device but may not block on the host.
 Eventually, it is necessary to wait for all asynchronous operations to complete, which can be done by calling

 ``` cpp